HuanFran/Kotlin-Pastebin-API/src/README.md

 ## PastebinAPIException.kt

-An one-line exception class that identifies exceptions caused by the API.
+An one-line exception class that marks exceptions caused by the API.

+##PastebinContext

+A class containing the devkey and userkey of a user.
+Facilitates the calling of API requests.